kTumi20/Youtube-Channel-Performance/README.md

 ### Creating KPIs
 Which video generated the most views?
 What is the average watch time per video?
-What is the impressions click-through rate (CTR)?
+What is the click-through rate (CTR)?
 How many subscribers have been gained per upload?

 ### Product-Market Fit Signal Indentifiers